moonraghib97/LibraryManagementApi/README.md

 ## Authentication

-This application uses OAuth 2.0 with JWT for authentication.
+This application uses JWT for authentication.
 To access protected endpoints:

-1. Obtain a JWT token by sending a POST request to `/api/authenticate` with valid credentials.
+1. Obtain a JWT token by sending a POST request to `/authenticate` with valid credentials.
 2. Include the token in the Authorisation header of subsequent requests:
    ```
    Authorization: Bearer <your_jwt_token>